 No laws prevent scattering on private land.
 If you don’t own the property, be sure to obtain permission from the owner before scattering the ashes there.
 In some cases, a permit may be required as well.

-National parks, public beaches, federally owned land, controlled public lands such as public city parks and greenways may have rules and regulations.
-If you want to scatter the ashes in a park, you will need to contact the municipality and ask if they require a permit.
+National parks, public beaches, federally owned land, and controlled public lands, such as city parks and greenways, may have rules and regulations.
+Before deciding to scatter the ashes in a public place, check laws that may prohibit it.
+Many national parks require a written, formal request describing what you plan to do.
+If approved, they’ll send a letter back explaining the requirements.
+If you want to scatter the ashes in a park, contact the municipality and ask if they require a permit.
 You should not scatter within 100 yards of public roads, walks, or trails.